benaziziasmae/School_District_Analysis/README.md

 - % Passing Reading (The percentage of students that passed reading.)
 - % Overall Passing (The percentage of students that passed math and reading.)

+   1-2 The school summary

    ![school_summary_2](/Resources/school_summary_2.PNG)

+   It creates an overview table that summarizes key metrics about each school, including:

+- School Name
+- School Type
+- Total Students
+- Total School Budget
+- Per Student Budget
+- Average Math Score
+- Average Reading Score
+- % Passing Math (The percentage of students that passed math.)
+- % Passing Reading (The percentage of students that passed reading.)
+- % Overall Passing (The percentage of students that passed math and reading.)